sideria/An-Angle-in-Trigonometry/source/measurement-of-angles.rst

 Let :math:`XOX'` and :math:`YOY'` be two mutually perpendicular lines in a plane and :math:`OX` be the initial half line.
 The lines divide the whole reason in quadrants. :math:`XOY, YOX', X'OY'` and :math:`Y'OX` are respectively called 1st, 2nd, 3rd and 4th quadrants.
 According to terminal side lying in 1st, 2nd, 3rd and 4th quadrants the angles are said to be in 1st, 2nd, 3rd and 4th quadrants respectively.
-A *quandrant angle* is an angle formed if terminal side coincides with one of the axes.
+A *quadrantal angle* is an angle formed if terminal side coincides with one of the axes.

 For any angle :math:`\alpha` which is not a quadrant angle and when number of revolutions is zero and radius vector rotates in anticlockwise directions: